ankit-trantor/StockHawk/README.md

 # Using the code

 The code doesn't require any special actions.
 Just clone the repository and you are ready to go.
+Note: The historical data URI has changed so please refer to the documentation for historical data.
+I'll update it as soon as I get some time.

 # Contrubuting